 3.9.
-File format for accepted papers
+File format

-The files required after acceptance of the paper are: a single file in WORD, RTF or LATEX format of the text, tables and figure captions of the article; a high-resolution graphics file (minimum 600 d.p.i.) in

-TIFF, PostScript or encapsulated PostScript format for each figure and scheme; and files of any supplementary material not previously submitted.
+The source files required for a paper are: a single file in Word, RTF or LATEX format of the text, tables and figure captions of the article; a high-resolution graphics file (minimum 600 d.p.i.) in TIFF, PostScript or encapsulated PostScript format for each figure and scheme; and files of any supplementary material.
+These should be uploaded as described in the online submission instructions.

 3.10.
-File transfer for accepted papers
+File transfer